Child & Teen Checkups

 - Hearing and vision checks

-- Referrals to other health professionals when appropriate
+- Referrals to other health specialists, as needed

-When Should Child and Teen Checkups Be Done?
+When Should a Child and Teen Checkups Exam Be Scheduled?